Your Sales Reps Need More Support — Here Are 10 Ways To Coach Them

 Once upon a time, sales reps learned by shadowing tenured salespeople.
 While this is still done, it’s inefficient – and often untenable for virtual sales teams.

-To give sales reps the guidance and coaching they need to master sales calls, deploy a conversation intelligence tool like Einstein Conversation Insights (ECI).
-You can analyze sales call conversations, track keywords to identify market trends, and share successful calls to help reps with ongoing training.
+To give sales reps the guidance and coaching they need to improve sales calls, deploy an intuitive conversation recording and analysis tool like Einstein Conversation Insights (ECI).
+You can analyze sales call conversations, track keywords to identify market trends, and share successful calls to help coach existing reps and accelerate onboarding for new reps.
 Curate both “best of” and “what not to do” examples so reps have a sense of where the guide rails are.

 4. Encourage self-evaluation